 3. Close the output switch Q5, bypass input switch Q2, rectifier input switch Q1, and all external output isolating switches (if any) of the UPS in turn.

 At the moment, the system is powered on, and the startup screen pops up.

-About 25 seconds later, click the LOG IN icon to enter the system by inputting correct password.
+to enter the system by inputting correct password.